justin2004/weblog/DRAFTS/scraping_with_sparql/README.md

 ## Login

-We are just going to do the cheap approach: login with our browser then get the [cookie](https://en.wikipedia.org/wiki/HTTP_cookie) manually.
+We are just going to do the cheap approach: manually login with our browser then manually get the [cookie](https://en.wikipedia.org/wiki/HTTP_cookie).

 Log in with your credentials and navigate to the page you want to scrape.